03 Jan Crystal gazing Air Cargo industry for Cost Effectiveness and Efficiency improvement in 2030

 Consumer Confidence is wavering, with trade wars between the USA and China.
 Trade war between USA and China is intensifying and Air Cargo is facing strong headwinds due to the same.
 Also, weakness in some of the key economic indicators and rising political uncertainties worldwide.

-Cold-Chain Logistics & Role of e-Commerce in Air Cargo
+Cold-chain Logistics and role of e-Commerce in Air Cargo

-Ofcourse, Digitization will hold the key.
+Ofcourse, Digitisation will hold the key.
 Several airlines worldwide have begun to cut traditional paper-based systems by inculcating the use of digital processes, including digital devices that measure ULDs, apps for dangerous goods declarations and online platforms for booking and tracking shipments in real-time.
-Forwarders, integrators, and airports as well as other authorities are also investing heavily in technology.
-Most importantly, airports need ground handlers as well as providers to reserve slots via a digital platform.
+Forwarders, integrators, and Airports as well as other authorities are also investing heavily in technology.
+Most importantly, Airports need Ground Handlers as well as providers to reserve slots via a digital platform.